kristus123/bloggy/content/blogs/how-to-guide-people.md

 ### Keep it short

-When too much info is given at the same time, they will simply nod and agree in order to avoid getting loaded with more info.
-Their brain goes into a defensive state and tries to shield *themselves** from an overload of information.
+When too much info is given at the same time, they will simply nod and agree in order to avoid getting bombarded with more info.
+Their brain goes into a defensive state to *shield itself** from an overload of information.

 **this has been proven in scientific studies, but i will need to find the source.
 I read it in a book*